cs3041-18b/cs3041-18b.github.io/index.md

 -->

 ## Attribution
-This course is adapted from Prof. Lane Harrisons class at WPI, which was in turn adapted from Prof. Evan Peck's HCI course at Bucknell University.
-Thanks Lane & Evan!
+This course is adapted from Prof. Lane Harrison's class at WPI, which was in turn adapted from Prof. Evan Peck's HCI course at Bucknell University.
+Thanks to Lane & Evan for making these materials available!